Crypto taxes in Italy 2026: rates, filing, legalization

 From 2027 — full transparency

-Under the new European regulation, all crypto transactions via EU-regulated platforms will be automatically transmitted to local tax authorities.
-Reporting starts in 2027 for all transactions from January 1, 2026.
-Everything is transmitted: top-ups, buy/sell, exchanges, payments.
+Under new European regulation all crypto transactions through regulated EU platforms will be automatically forwarded to local tax authorities.
+Reporting will start in 2027 for all transactions from January 1, 2026.
+Everything is reported: deposits, buy/sell, exchange, payments.

 Community member

-"Those who use European crypto cards must understand: under the latest regulation all transactions will be transmitted to local tax authorities.
-Top-ups, buy/sell for any currency, crypto-to-crypto exchanges, crypto payments.
-Transmission will occur in 2027 for all transactions from January 1, 2026."
+"Those who use European crypto cards should understand: under the latest regulation all transactions will be forwarded to local tax authorities.
+Deposits in crypto, buy/sell for any currency, crypto-to-crypto exchanges, payments in crypto.
+Data will be dumped in 2027 for all transactions from January 1, 2026."

 Community member

-"If you top up with crypto via an EU-regulated crypto fintech — be prepared to explain to the tax authority where your crypto came from (where it was bought) and what the sources of funds were."
+"If you top up with crypto to a regulated EU crypto-fintech — be ready to explain to the tax authority where your crypto came from (where it was purchased) and what the sources of funds were."

 ?

-Do people actually pay crypto taxes in Italy in 2026 — or do they "somehow live" without doing so?
+Do people actually pay crypto taxes in Italy in 2026 — or is everyone still "getting by"?

 Community member

 "100% I haven’t paid a single crypto tax.
 I’m not even sure anyone pays crypto taxes.
-The main problem is — I have no idea how to pay them.
+The main problem — I have no idea how to pay taxes on them.
 Laws aren’t fully written for them yet."

 Community member